rafeca/rafeca.github.com/_posts/2012-09-16-dynamic-loading.markdown

 {% endhighlight %}

 Pretty simple.
 I'm trying to load a module, and if it fails, I'm logging a warning.
-Sometimes it's an expected behavior (projectA does not define its own django_app_2 service logic), but also it may happen that while parsing a module code, an exception is raised and the module cannot be imported (i.e. projectB django_app_2 service logic has a syntax error).
+Sometimes the warning is the expected behavior (i.e. projectA does not define its own django_app_2 service logic), but it could also happen that an exception is raised while parsing a module code, and therefore the module cannot be imported (i.e. projectB django_app_2 service logic has a syntax error).
 Not logging this situation will hide possible undesired errors.

 This is something that Django is not doing (at least in version 1.3.1) and caused me some paintful last Friday.
-I was running:
+This command:

 {% highlight python %}